-eCyclingUSA, through an exclusive agreement with a leading German manufacturer, provides engineering designs and implementation for turnkey e-waste (white ware and e-scrap), tire and CRT (television tube) recycling and materials reclamation processes for communities and corporations.
+Through an exclusive agreements with leading European manufacturers, eCyclingUSA provides engineering designs and implementation for turnkey electronic waste, tire and municipal solid waste recycling and materials reclamation processes for communities and corporations.

-Electronic waste (e-waste) is one of the most rapidly growing waste issues worldwide.
-Improper handling of e-waste results in vast amounts of toxic waste being sent to landfills and leaching into water supplies.
-By 2017, 17 million tons of e-waste will produced annually in the US with 100s of millions of tons in landfills or storage.
+Electronic waste (e-waste) is the fastest growing waste stream in the US amounting to approximately 20 million tons per year.
+According the EPA, only 5% of e-waste is processed locally, with 20% set overseas and 75% in landfills.
 The US federal government is beginning to restrict e-waste exports and state governments are limiting e-waste in landfills.
 While US recyclers have begun the task of managing e-waste, it could take 40 to 50 years to recycle at current rates of recycling.
 Of the 3,321 US recycling companies only 78 provide some form of shredding, and none can process IT-related e-waste, whiteware and brownware at the rates that the eCyclingUSA system can.

-eCyclingUSA was formed to address solid waste management problems within the USA, and to provide world class e-waste (e.g., computers) and white ware (e.g., refrigerators, appliances, vending machines), brownware (e.g., household electronics) tire and CRTs (e.g., television tube) recycling, and materials reclamation systems.
+eCyclingUSA was formed to address solid waste management problems within the USA, and to provide world class IT-related e-waste (e.g., computers, peripherals), whiteware (e.g., refrigerators, appliances, vending machines), brownware (e.g., household electronics) tire and CRTs (e.g., television tubes) recycling and materials reclamation systems.